 The Austin Police Retirement System is a defined benefit plan that was established in 1991 by the 72nd Legislature and is governed by state statute at Article 6243n-1, Vernon's Texas Civil Statutes.
 APRS was created for the exclusive purpose of providing retirement, death and disability benefits to members of the System.
 Members of the System include full-time City of Austin police officers and employees of the System.
-APRS membership consists of approximately 1,500 active members and provides retirement benefits to over 1,300 annuitants.
-The ratio of active members to annuitants is rapidly changing, as the System has experienced record retirements since 2020 plus an increase in exiting police officers not yet eligible for retirement as city policies have been changing the course of policing in Austin.
+APRS membership consists of approximately 1,600 active members and provides retirement benefits to over 1,400 annuitants.
+The ratio of active members to annuitants is rapidly changing, as the System has experienced record retirements since 2020 plus an increase in exiting police officers not yet eligible for retirement.